 When we hear Cancun, we think beaches and swimming.
 And with its beautiful cenotes, it’s hardly surprising.
 But there are so many things to do in Cancun, Mexico, that swimming is only one of them.
-Find out here the best Cancun excursions and activities to learn about the Maya history and culture and enjoy what nature has to offer.
+Find out here the best Cancun excursions and activities to learn about the Maya history and culture and enjoy what nature has to offer in one of the most favorite destinations in many private tours to Central America.

 Cancun is one of the most famous coastal city in the Caribbean.
 In a few decades, the former fisherman island surrounded by natural forest has changed a lot to become a major tourist destination.
 Despite appearances, holidays in Cancun are not only about all-inclusive hotels, bars and the beach.
 There are many things to do in Cancun and its surrounding region – and most of them are more cultural and natural than you’d expect.